BerkeleyLab/flang-testing-project/flang/docs/ParallelFortranRuntime.md

  #### `caf_num_images`
   * **Description**:
-  * **Procedure Interface**:   (REMOVE_NOTE_TODO: check the interface for caf_num_images, currently is same as the procedure in Caffeine, but this interface has not yet been discussed and decided upon for the Coarray Fortran Parallel Runtime Library Interface.
+  * **Procedure Interface**:   (REMOVE_NOTE_TODO: check the interface for caf_num_images, currently is same as the procedure in Caffeine, but this interface has not yet been discussed and decided upon for the Fortran Parallel Runtime Interface.
 May need to add something?
 Change something?)
     ```
       function caf_num_images(team, team_number) result(image_count)
         implicit none